 If you've just arrived in England and you have a child aged between five and 16, you need to apply for a school place through school admissions.

-If your child is already in school and needs additional support, talk to your child’s teacher and they'll explore how they can help.
+If your child is already in school and needs extra support, talk to your child’s teacher and they'll explore how they can help.

 Help for schools

-If you have children in your school who are ‘new arrivals’ (pupils who have recently arrived in this country who speak little or no English), you can get help to meet their education and welfare needs from Barnsley’s champion schools.
+If you have children in your school who are ‘new arrivals’ (pupils who have recently arrived in this country who speak little or no English), you can get help to meet their education and welfare needs.
+This would be from Barnsley’s champion schools.

 Barnsley’s champion schools are: